ismoli/DynamicRecyclerView/README.md

     recyclerView.addOnItemTouchListener(dragDropTouchListener);
 ```
 ###Swipe to dismiss items
-This is port of Roman Nurik's SwipeToDismiss https://github.com/romannurik/Android-SwipeToDismiss but for RecyclerView and using RecyclerView.OnItemTocuchListener
+This is port of Roman Nurik's [SwipeToDismiss for ListView](https://github.com/romannurik/Android-SwipeToDismiss)
 - Implemented using RecyclerView.OnItemTouchListener
 - Configurable swipe directions: only left, only right, both, none
 - ~320 LOC